Nodwick: Main characters

 Buff fighter with muscles between his ears.
 It is often Yeagar who drags the party off on life-threatening looting runs.
 Yeagar's exploits frequently involve consuming large quantities of "Skull-whomper ale" and making a fool of himself and his companions.
 Yeager is portrayed as a proficient warrior who is nevertheless overly eager and impetuous, lacking in brainpower, and all too willing to use Nodwick as monster-bait; in one notable episode, his companions realized that Yeagar had been replaced with a doppelganger when he opted to throw a rock at a switch across a lava bed instead of throwing Nodwick at it.
 Noted for his chainmail body stocking and very large spiked shoulder pauldrons..

-In Dragon #270's Giants in the Earth article, Yeager is described as a level 8 Chaotic Good Fighter with the special defence of a 50% resistance to attempts at reasoning.
-He has 12 skill ranks in Scheme, 15 in Simple Solutions For Complex Problems, and 11 in Running.
+In Dragon #270's Giants in the Earth article, Yeager is described as a level 8 Chaotic Good Fighter with the special defence of a 50% resistance to attempts at reasoning and superhuman strength.
+His Nonweapon Proficiencies are Scheme (12), Simple Solutions For Complex Problems (15), and Running (11).
 Pioneer of the various abuses of henchman, he treats his Intelligence as being 18 when attempting to figure out reasons to use a henchman for something like stopping a portcullis from closing.
 Yeager's armor is described as being +3 chainmail, and his sword is a +1 longsword- at least, in his hands.
-Yeager's sword is actually a Reaper of Evil +5, +10 vs. Evil Creatures.
-As well as its potent magical effects, it is a sentient weapon with an Intelligence and an Ego of 18 that provides its wielder with the ability to turn undead three times per day as though they were a level 15 cleric, the power to cure disease with a touch and the ability to directly contact their patron god once per year.
+Yeager's sword is actually a Reaper of Evil +5, +10 vs. Evil Creatures, a sentient weapon with an Intelligence and an Ego of 18 that provides its wielder with the ability to turn undead three times per day as though they were a level 15 cleric, the power to cure disease with a touch and the ability to directly contact their patron god once per year.
 However, the horrific experiences it suffered shortly after coming into Yeager's possession (being used to kill a skunk, scrape dragon dung off Yeager's boots and cut a path through a field of bile weeds, then fatally impaling a saintly monk after trying to leap from Yeager's possession) have left it mentally scarred and locked in a catatonic state.
 The only method able to cure it will be removal from Yeagar's possession and several years of therapy.